Aleksandar

 FORWARD-LOOKING STATEMENTS

 This news release contains certain “forward looking statements” and certain “forward looking information” as defined under applicable Canadian and U.S. securities laws.
 Forward-looking statements can generally be identified by the use of forward-looking terminology such as “may”, “will”, “expect”, “intend”, “estimate”, “anticipate”, “believe”, “continue”, “plans” or similar terminology.
-Forward-looking statements in this news release include, but are not limited to, statements, management’s beliefs, expectations or intentions regarding the closing of the Offering and the use of the proceeds of the Offering.
+Forward-looking statements in this news release include, but are not limited to, statements, management’s beliefs, expectations or intentions regarding the estimated filing date of the Corporation’s Annual Financial Filings and satisfaction of the Corporation’s reporting requirements as set out in Section 10 of NP 12-203.
 Forward-looking statements are based on forecasts of future results, estimates of amounts not yet determinable and assumptions that while believed by management to be reasonable, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 Forward-looking statements are subject to various risks and uncertainties concerning the specific factors identified in the Crown’s periodic filings with Canadian securities regulators.
 See Crown’s most recent annual information form for a detailed discussion of the risk factors affecting Crown.
 Crown undertakes no obligation to update forward-looking information except as required by applicable law.
 Such forward-looking information represents management’s best judgment based on information currently available.
 No forward-looking statement can be guaranteed and actual future results may vary materially.
-Accordingly, readers are advised not to place undue reliance on forward-looking statements or information
+Accordingly, readers are advised not to place undue reliance on forward-looking statements or information.

 For further information, please contact: